-Another herbal method used for curing warts is by applying castor oil on the warts.
+Another herbal method used for wart removal is by applying castor oil on the warts.
 The method for application is that you soak a piece of cotton in the castor oil & squeeze out the extra oil from the piece of cotton.
 Place this oil soaked cotton swab on the warts & fix it with the help of a medical tape or a plastic band-aid.
 This process needs to be repeated twice a day every day until the healing effect is visible.

 Garlic is another homemade remedy that will help in treating the problem at hand.
 First of all peal of the skin of the garlic.
 Wrap the garlic in a clean piece of cloth & crush it, just like mentioned in the remedy using the vitamin C tablet.
 Crushing the garlic will give you a semi paste sort of a mixture.
 Apply this mixture on the warts & wrap it up on the spot using a gauge & medical tape of plastic band-aid.
 This process needs to be repeated for a minimum of seven days, for severe cases the healing process can take longer, so if you don’t get your results in seven days it is an indication that you need to give more time.
 Also in the initial phase of the application, feeling a stinging sensation is part of the remedy’s process & also an indication that garlic is working on the warts.